ellakk/5v5dota2ai-addon/README.md

-      Copy the framework files located in the Dota2 AI Addon folder and put them in SteamLibrary/steamapps/common/dota 2 beta Run DotA 2 workshop tools, click play and select workshop tools Load the dota2ai project in the workshop tools Run the Python client, start it by running framework.py in the Dota2 AI Framework folder (py framework.py in a command prompt/terminal)
+      Copy the framework files located in the Dota2 AI Addon folder and put them in SteamLibrary/steamapps/common/dota 2 beta Run DotA 2 workshop tools, click play and select workshop tools Load the dota2ai project in the workshop tools Run the Python client, start it by running framework.py in the Dota2 AI Framework folder (python framework.py --bot <botclass> in a command prompt/terminal)
       Open vConsole in the workshop tool
       Run the following command in vConsole dota_launch_custom_game dota2ai dota to launch the mod